Screen printing: Method

 A screen is made of a piece of mesh stretched over a frame.
 The mesh could be made of a synthetic polymer, such as nylon, and a finer and smaller aperture for the mesh would be utilized for a design that requires a higher and more delicate degree of detail.
 For the mesh to be effective, it must be mounted on a frame and it must be under tension.
-The frame which holds the mesh could be made of diverse materials, such as wood or aluminum, depending on the sophistication of the machine or the artisan procedure.
+The frame which holds the mesh could be made of diverse materials, such as wood, metal, or aluminum, depending on the sophistication of the machine or the artisan procedure.
 The tension of the mesh may be checked by using a tensiometer; a common unit for the measurement of the tension of the mesh is Newton per centimeter (N/cm).

 A stencil is formed by blocking off parts of the screen in the negative image of the design to be printed; that is, the open spaces are where the ink will appear on the substrate.

 Before printing occurs, the frame and screen must undergo the pre-press process, in which an emulsion is 'scooped' across the mesh.
 Once this emulsion has dried, it is selectively exposed to ultra-violet light, through a film printed with the required design.
 This hardens the emulsion in the exposed areas but leaves the unexposed parts soft.
 They are then washed away using a water spray, leaving behind a clean area in the mesh with the identical shape as the desired image, which will allow passage of ink.
 It is a positive process.

 In fabric printing, the surface supporting the fabric to be printed (commonly referred to as a pallet) is coated with a wide 'pallet tape'.
 This serves to protect the 'pallet' from any unwanted ink leaking through the screen and potentially staining the 'pallet' or transferring unwanted ink onto the next substrate.
+The pallet tape is also used to protect the pallet from the usage of glue that keeps the substrate adhered and in place on the pallet.
+Over time the pallet tape will become covered with lint which it then can be removed, discarded, and replaced by new pallet tape.

 Next, the screen and frame are lined with a tape to prevent ink from reaching the edge of the screen and the frame.
 The type of tape used in for this purpose often depends upon the ink that is to be printed onto the substrate.
 More aggressive tapes are generally used for UV and water-based inks due to the inks' lower viscosities and greater tendency to creep underneath tape.

 The last process in the 'pre-press' is blocking out any unwanted 'pin-holes' in the emulsion.
 If these holes are left in the emulsion, the ink will continue through and leave unwanted marks.
 To block out these holes, materials such as tapes, speciality emulsions and 'block-out pens' may be used effectively.